CodeMiko Done Cheap - DIY real-time performance capture

 This tiny IMU (inertial measurement unit) chip contains a magnetometer, accelerometer, and gyroscope and is used for orientation and motion detection.
 This chip is present on every single kceptor tracker, and is the key to the entire operation of the motion capture suit.
 And it was sold out across the planet, with no known restocking date.

 There are no equivalent chips which can be substituted.
-Somehow we need to get our hands on at least 15 of these chips (ideally more than 20), so we have some flexibility during assembly, testing, and future use.
+Somehow I needed to get my hands on at least 15 of these chips (ideally more than 20), so I would have some flexibility during assembly, testing, and future use.

-To deal with problem 1, we can use an infrared preheater to pre-heat the boards from below.
-To deal with problem 2 we should buy as many spare boards as possible and work as quickly as possible when desoldering.
+To deal with problem 1, I used an infrared preheater to pre-heat the boards from below.
+To deal with problem 2 I bought as many spare boards as possible and worked as quickly as possible when desoldering.

 The workstation for desoldering of the surface mount chips:

-After a few failed attempts, the method used by Louis Rossman gives reliable results (the secret being obscene amounts of flux):
+After a few failed attempts, the method used by Louis Rossman gave reliable results (the secret being obscene amounts of flux):

-The enclosures for the Chordata hub and kceptors are easily printed on an Ender-3:
+The enclosures for the Chordata hub and kceptors were easily printed on an Ender-3:

-The Raspberry Pi 3B+ is readily available.
-An enclosure for it can also be printed:
+The Raspberry Pi 3B+ was readily available.
+An enclosure for it was also printed:

-We will need to make cabling of various lengths, some for pin headers, others terminated with RJ45 for communication from the kceptors to the hub.
-This is easy to achieve with cheap-ish crimping tools:
+I needed to make cabling of various lengths, some for pin headers, others terminated with RJ45 for communication from the kceptors to the hub.
+This was easy to achieve with cheap-ish crimping tools:

-Everything will need to be powered in a self-contained fashion, using a 5V 2.1A 26800mAh powerbank in a waistbelt:
+Everything was powered in a self-contained fashion, using a 5V 2.1A 26800mAh powerbank in a waistbelt:

-The Chordata kceptors and hub need to be attached to my body, with the kceptors kept in the same position along a bone (to ensure the tracking of each bone remain stable).
-This can be achieved by supergluing 3d-printed clips to polyester webbing with anti-slip backing.
-Velcro sewn to the straps allows easy attachment/removal:
+The Chordata kceptors and hub needed to be attached to my body, with the kceptors kept in the same position along a bone (to ensure the tracking of each bone remained stable).
+This was achieved by supergluing 3D-printed clips to polyester webbing with anti-slip backing.
+Velcro sewn to the straps allowed easy attachment/removal:

-The PCBs are designed for the use of SMD (surface mount) components, which are typically soldered using a reflow technique in an oven.
-Luckily I have a reflow oven, but even without one it would be possible to solder everything using tweezers and a hot air gun.
+The PCBs were designed for the use of SMD (surface mount) components, which are typically soldered using a reflow technique in an oven.
+Luckily I had a reflow oven, but even without one it would have been possible to solder everything using tweezers and a hot air gun.

 The reflow temperature profile was manually entered to match the solderpaste being used.
 Solderpaste was applied to the PCB using the matching metal stencil, electrical components were manually placed using tweezers.
 To increase airflow during reflow, the PCB being reflowed was raised using spare PCBs.

-The end result is assembled hubs and kceptors:
+The end result was assembled hubs and kceptors:

 For redundancy, a total of 2 hubs and 18 kceptors were assembled.